Helmut Spahn: Early life, training and education

-The ICSS’s key activities include advisory, training and research.
-It works primarily with organising committees, governments, bidding nations, infrastructure owners, sport associations, leagues and clubs.
-The ICSS also organises the annual conference, "Securing Sport", held in Doha, Qatar.
-ICSS Advisory Board members include: Lord John Stevens, Eric Drossart, Khoo Boon Hui, Rick Parry, Dr Peter Ryan, Horst R. Schmidt and Monica Seles.
+Career

 Law enforcement

 Spahn began his career in law enforcement in 1984 in Hessen, Germany, where he served on the local police force and did service in the riot police unit.
 He went on to hold several key positions, including becoming the platoon leader and lead training officer for the riot police unit.
 Spahn was appointed the Head of Security and Public Order of the Frankfurt Police Directorate in 2000, before becoming Head of the Frankfurt Police SEK police tactical unit.